-THE NEW ENGLAND SECONDARY SCHOOL CONSORTIUM is a regional partnership that promotes proven, forward-thinking innovations in the design and delivery of secondary education across New England.
-The five partner states—Connecticut, Maine, New Hampshire, Rhode Island, and Vermont—work together to close persistent achievement gaps and promote greater educational equity and opportunity for all students.
+THE NEW ENGLAND SECONDARY SCHOOL CONSORTIUM is a regional partnership that promotes forward-thinking innovations in the design and delivery of secondary education across New England.
+All six New England states—Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont—work together to close persistent achievement gaps and promote greater educational equity and opportunity for all students.

-1. Increase five-year graduation rates across each of our five states.
+- Increase five-year graduation rates across each of our six states.

 The Consortium brings state leaders and educators together to pursue three overarching strategies:

 Policy: Advancing a state-led policy agenda focused on three critical, high-leverage areas of schooling in the 21st century: proficiency-based graduation decisions, personalized learning pathways, and more effective accountability systems.